2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ![immagine](assets/fr/15.webp)

-By the way,The last rendering is quite beautiful
+By the way, the last rendering is quite beautiful.

 However, if you want a much simpler logo, such as for a sticker, you can then put on "co-pilot."

 - [ ] *Create the logo for the "London Bitcoin Meetup" with a British and simplified style* - [Link](https://copilot.microsoft.com/images/create/logo-for-27londres-bitcoin-meetup27-with-a-british-a/1-6612bb9451924859a6c34b350b3a6ebc?FORM=SYDBIC)